Travel Nurse News - Dream Jobs

 Candidates find Kristin funny, dynamic, and professional, and report that she’s one of the best recruiters they’ve ever had.
 Call Kristin today at 800-884-8788 to find out more about travel nursing adventures at American Traveler.

 Travel nurses at American Traveler have the option of changing nurse jobs and locations every few months or they can choose to be more permanent and stay in a position for several years.
 Travel nurses are assigned a travel consultant who arranges everything to ensure each person gets his or her “Ultimate Travel Nursing Job.”
-American Traveler’s travel nurses can live and work virtually anywhere in America at the nation’s best hospitals while earning top pay, enjoying free furnished housing and health insurance, and several weeks of vacation between assignments.
+American Traveler’s travel nurses can live and work virtually anywhere in America at the nation’s best hospitals while earning top pay, enjoying free furnished housing and several weeks of vacation between assignments.
 All employees can contribute to a 401(k) plan starting the first of the month following start date, which could be as little as one day.
 American Traveler matches contributions immediately and continues to match each pay period.
 This is a significant benefit over permanent nursing jobs where there’s often a one year waiting period to enroll.

 American Traveler also welcomes other types of healthcare professionals, such as physical and respiratory therapists, who also make lucrative salaries and enjoy the same benefits and flexibility as travel nurses.
 As the fastest growing travel nurse staffing agency in the industry, American Traveler has consistently provided personalized customer service with experienced travel consultants who strive to meet each traveler’s professional and life goals.